Shaquil Barrett: 2019

-2020 season
+2020

 On March 16, 2020, the Buccaneers placed the franchise tag on Barrett.
 He signed the one-year tender on July 15, 2020, worth around $15.8 million.

-During a Week 3 28–10 road victory over his former team, the Denver Broncos, Barrett had six total tackles and two sacks which included his first career safety on quarterback Jeff Driskel.
+During a Week 3 28–10 road victory over his former team, the Broncos, Barrett had six total tackles and two sacks which included his first career safety on quarterback Jeff Driskel.
 Barrett was named NFC Defensive Player of the Week for his performance.
 In Week 9 against the New Orleans Saints on Sunday Night Football, Barrett recorded four tackles and a strip-sack on Drew Brees that was recovered by the Buccaneers during the 38–3 loss.
 Three weeks later against the Kansas City Chiefs, Barrett recorded a strip-sack on Patrick Mahomes that was recovered by the Buccaneers in the 27–24 loss.
 In Week 14 against the Minnesota Vikings, Barrett recorded two sacks on Kirk Cousins and four tackles as the Buccaneers won 26–14.

-Barrett was placed on the reserve/COVID-19 list by the Buccaneers on January 1, 2021, As a result, he missed the regular-season finale against the Atlanta Falcons and was activated on January 6.
+Barrett was placed on the reserve/COVID-19 list by the Buccaneers on January 1, 2021, As a result, he missed the regular-season finale against the Falcons and was activated on January 6.

 Barrett finished the 2020 season with 57 total tackles, eight sacks, three passes defended, and two forced fumbles in 15 games and starts.
 He recorded five total tackles and sacked Aaron Rodgers thrice during the NFC Championship Game as the Buccaneers defeated the Green Bay Packers 31–26 to advance to Super Bowl LV.
 Tampa Bay defeated the Chiefs by a score of 31–9 in the Super Bowl, giving Barrett his second Super Bowl ring.
-During the game, Barrett recorded a tackle and sacked Patrick Mahomes once.
+During the game, Barrett sacked Patrick Mahomes once, his only tackle of the game.
+He was ranked 88th by his fellow players on the NFL Top 100 Players of 2021.